Inventoris/Inventoris/README.md

-### Hi there,  I'm Alexey
+### Hi there,  I'm Alexey 🧙

-My love is to write code and texts ✨
+My love is to write code as a frontend developer.
+In my spare time, I`m the author of popular science and technical articles.